kose-y/near-circulant-splitting/README.md

 #### Notes
 - cone_beam.m does not run on Windows and does not utilize GPUs as the ct_geom of MIRT does not support Windows or GPUs.
-- As we cannot relase the real patient data used for par_beam.m.
-You can experiment with the Shepp-Logan phantom.
+- We cannot relase the real patient data used for par_beam.m.
+You can experiment instead with the Shepp-Logan phantom.